Protect your home and enjoy that at home feeling with RACV Home Insurance

-If these general contents insurance limits are not enough, have you checked and priced the option to specify some items?
+If these general contents insurance limits are not enough, have you checked and priced the option to insure single items?
 You may have pieces of jewellery, for example, that exceed the general contents cover limits offered for jewellery, so make sure the policy you choose has an option to provide additional cover for these items where required – these are often called ‘specified items’.
 You need to price up these ‘specified items’ with the insurance provider too before making a decision to proceed with your insurance, as they will add to your premium cost.

 Home buildings insurance

 What sort of home buildings insurance are you being offered?

 See the home contents insurance section above.
 Accidental Damage provides additional cover and means that if, for example, you accidentally damage a wall while moving furniture, your insurance covers this damage as well as for the events listed under the ‘Listed Events’ section.
 You will usually pay a higher premium for this type of cover.

 Repair or rebuilding guarantees

 Have you checked them?
 Some insurers offer guarantees on any repairs or rebuilding carried out by one of their preferred service providers, up to lifetime guarantees.
 Make sure you check what you are being offered as it will be important when you make a claim and get some work done.